vdaas/vald/docs/user/get-started.md

 ## About

-Vald is a distributed highly scalable and fast approximate nearest neighbor dense feature vector search engine.<br>
-Vald can handle large amount of specific objects, such as image, text, video, and etc.<br>
-Vald is designed base on Cloud Native.
-It uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors.
-(If you are interested in ANN benchmarks, please refer to [the official website](http://ann-benchmarks.com/).)

 ### Main Features

-- Auto Indexing
+- Asynchronize Auto Indexing
-    - Normally, when changing the Graph Index, the Graph must be locked, but Vald uses distributed index graph, it is extremely difficult for the user to reconstruct the Graph.
+    - Usually the graph requires locking during indexing, which cause stop-the-world.
+But Vald uses distributed index graph so it continues to work duing indexing.
-    - Therefore, Vald automatically indexes distributed Graphs sequentially.

-- Ingress/Egress Filltering
+- Customizable Ingress/Egress Filtering
     - Vald implements it's own highly customizable Ingress/Egress filter.
-    - Which can be configured by the user to fit the gRPC interface.
+    - Which can be configured to fit the gRPC interface.
         - Ingress Filter: Ability to Vectorize through filter on request.
         - Egress Filter: rerank or filter the searching result with your own algorithm.

-- Horizontal Scalable
+- Cloud-native based vector searching engine
-    - Vald is a cloud-native vector search engine running on Kubernetes, which enables horizontal scalling of memory and cpu for billion scale of vector data.
+    - Horizontal scalable on memory and cpu for your demand.

 - Auto Indexing Backup
     - Vald has auto index backup feature using MySQL + Redis or Cassndora which enables disaster recovery.